 Sandberg GPR surveyors are fully trained and understand these key structural differences.
 You can be confident that any detected tendons will be correctly identified.

-GPR provides a non-intrusive and non-destructive method of surveying the sub-surface and can be used to effectively locate a wide variety of metallic and non-metallic materials.
+GPR provides a non-intrusive and non-destructive method of surveying the sub-surface and can be used to locate a wide variety of metallic and non-metallic materials effectively.
 It will detect most materials providing there is a sufficient difference in the electromagnetic property between the target and surrounding material.
 Some of the more common target materials include metal, plastics, changes in ground strata and geological features, reinforced concrete and voids.

 No. There are several research papers, which suggest possible methods, but these are not accurate or reliable.